luxonis/depthai-docs-website/setup.md

 * [Raspberry Pi HAT Edition](#pi_hat)
 * [USB3 Edition](#usb)

-Troubleshooting tips are available in our [FAQ](/faq).
+Troubleshooting tips are available in our [Troubleshooting](/troubleshooting) area.

 <h2 id="pi_compute">RaspberryPi Compute Module</h2>

 <img src="/images/depthai-edition-rpi.jpg"/>

-No additional software or hardware configuration is needed with this carrier board.
+No additional software must be installed awith this carrier board.
 To get started:

 1. Connect to an external display via the HDMI port.
 2. Connect a keyboard and mouse via the USB port.
 3. Connect the included power supply.
+4. After the Pi boots, [upgrade your DepthAI API to the latest](http://localhost:4000/setup/#api_upgrade).

-On boot, the Pi will run a Python demo script using the DepthAI and OpenCV that shows object detection and depth perception.
+On boot, the Pi will run [a Python test script](https://github.com/luxonis/depthai-python-extras/blob/master/test.py) using DepthAI and OpenCV that shows object detection and depth perception.

 <h3 class="js-toc-ignore">Internet Connectivity</h3>